Welcome to the fireworks history section.

 The Liuyang region of the Hunan Province to this day remains the primary area of production of the world’s fireworks.
 An important fact to remember is the origin of fireworks, geographically speaking.
 Anti-firework campaigners often state that fireworks are produced in China to take advantage of cheap labour.
 However, the reality and simple truth is, that’s where they have always been created.

 Festivals of Light

-Festivals to mark the onset of winter, and celebrated with bonfires are associated with many religions and cultures around the world.
-Thus the pre-Christian Celts, Saxons and Vikings had their Festival of Light, and the Hindu celebration of Divali in late October is of growing significance in the UK calendar of celebrations.
+Festivals to mark the onset of winter.
+Celebrated with bonfires are associated with many religions and cultures around the world.
+Thus the pre-Christian Celts, Saxons and Vikings had their Festival of Light.
+The Hindu celebration of Divali in late October is of growing significance in the UK calendar of celebrations.

 All Saints’ Day